 When we visited Russia back in May 2015, we knew we were going into a different country.
 A weird country that spreads itself between Europe and Asia.
 Where people dress in a different way and write in a different alphabet.
 It is easy to say that we never visited anywhere like Russia.

-If you have been spending your days online like us, you probably know the meme that says that in Russia everything is backwards or somewhat strange, right?
-So, I’m here to show some of the things we’ve learned in our short trip to Russia last month.
+If you have been spending your days online like us, you probably know the meme that says that in Russia everything is backward or somewhat strange, right?
+So, I’m here to show some of the things we learned in our short trip to Russia last month.

-1 – In Russia, everybody is either in skates or inlines or something with wheels
+1 – In Russia, everybody is either on skates or inlines or something with wheels

 Why?
 Because you have to walk 10 days and 10 nights just to reach the end of the block!
-Everything is huuuuge in Russia!
-Even more than I expected!
-The ultra famous Red Square is like, 1000km long.
+Everything is huge in Russia!
+Even more, than I expected!
+The ultra-famous Red Square is like, 1000km long.